mini-xi/mini-xi/README.md

 - Experienced in **deployment, logging, monitoring, and issue tracking**
 - Worked on practical output-related tasks such as **report templates, barcode/label handling, and printing support**
 - Used AI to improve **documentation quality, troubleshooting flow, workflow support, and engineering productivity**
+- Took leadership roles in multiple team projects and coordinated development with a strong sense of ownership
+- Experienced in collaborative project environments, including communication, task coordination, and practical problem solving
+- Strong in troubleshooting and resolving real-world issues across development and operations
+- Actively use AI to improve documentation quality, issue analysis, workflow support, and engineering productivity

 ---